Understanding Inheritance and Composition in PHP Object-Oriented Programming

 When Inheritance Works Well

 Inheritance remains the right choice in several specific scenarios.
-Understanding these cases helps you use inheritance deliberately rather than as a default.
+Understanding these cases helps you use inheritance deliberately rather than as a default pattern.

 Genuine Type Hierarchies

 Inheritance works best when the subclass genuinely is a specialised version of the parent class and when the inheritance chain stays shallow.
 One or two levels of inheritance rarely cause problems.
-Beyond that, the complexity increases significantly.
+Beyond that, the complexity increases significantly and the risks of tight coupling grow.

 A strong example is PHP's exception handling system.
 Exception hierarchies naturally form a type specialisation tree: